flier268/Minecraft_updater/README.md

 Starting from v1.2 you can secure update pack downloads with common authentication schemes.

 - Open the **Pack Maker** (`UpdatepackMakerWindow`) and use the new “下載來源身份驗證” panel to pick one mode at a time (Basic, Bearer Token, API Key header, or API Key query).
 Only the fields for the selected mode stay active; switching modes clears credentials from the others automatically.
-- The app writes the chosen settings back to `config.ini`, so runtime downloads (pack list + file sync) reuse the same credentials.
+- The app writes the chosen settings back to `Minecraft_updater.ini` (or the path specified with `--config`), so runtime downloads (pack list + file sync) reuse the same credentials.
-- Manual configuration is also possible by editing the following keys inside the `[Minecraft_updater]` block of `config.ini`:
+- Manual configuration is also possible by editing the following keys inside the `[Minecraft_updater]` block of `Minecraft_updater.ini`:

   ```ini
   DownloadAuthType=None|Basic|BearerToken|ApiKeyHeader|ApiKeyQuery